-Therefore we hold to a number of values when it comes to corporate worship:
+It is with that supreme goal in mind that we hold to these values when it comes to our corporate worship:

 1. Glory to God – Worship is ultimately for Him.
 He is the most important audience at every service.

 2. Edifying to God’s people – Corporate worship must build up the body of Christ.
 Believers should be equipped, comforted, and exhorted.